OpenNebula/addon-storpool/docs/volumecare.md

 Set the _VC_POLICY_ variable in the VM's _USER_TEMPLATE_ with the corresponding volumecare policy.
 To disable the volumecare delete the _VC_POLICY_ variable from the VM's _USER_TEMPLATE_(or set to an empty string).

 For the optional tagging for QOS policy enforcing set the _SP_QOSCLASS_ variable in the VM's _USER_TEMPLATE_ with the name of the defined QOS class in StorPool.
-Optionally, to improve the managin of the QOS set the _DEFAULT_QOSCLASS_ variable in addon-storpoolrc to the desired value.
+Optionally, to improve the management of the QOS set the _DEFAULT_QOSCLASS_ variable in addon-storpoolrc to the desired value.

 ## Troubleshooting